-This aticle about popular English words that get shortened was updated by the Great British Mag team on 7 October, 2019
+This aticle was updated by the Great British Mag content team on 17 November 2021

-When you learn a second language you learn the correct pronunciation of words – but the reality is that native speakers rarely speak correctly.
-Brits love to shorten their words.
+When you learn a second language you also learn the correct pronunciation of words – but the reality is that native speakers rarely speak with correct pronunciation.
+And Brits in particular love to shorten their words!
 Knowing the most common abbreviations will help you understand what the locals are saying.

 Ammo – short for ammunition.
-It literally means bullets and bombs, but is commonly used in sentences when people what to express they have what it takes to win a debate or argument.
-For example someone might say “do you have the ammo to back up that theory?”
+It literally means bullets and bombs, but is commonly used in sentences when people want to express that they have what it takes to win a debate or argument.
+For example, someone might say: “do you have the ammo to back up that theory?”

-Brummy – is used to describe someone with a Birmingham accent and the word originates from the word “Brummagem” which is the historical name Birmingham
+Brummy – is used to describe someone with a Birmingham accent and the word originates from the word “Brummagem” which is the historical name for Birmingham.

 Defo – is short for definitely and is used informally.
 For example if a friend asks you whether you will be able to meet them at 7pm you could reply with a “defo!”

-CofE – This is short for the Church of England, which is the Christian Church which is led by a British Monarch, currently Queen Elizabeth II, rather than the Pope.
-It is pronounced “see of ee”
+CofE – This is short for the Church of England, which is the Christian Church led by a British Monarch, currently Queen Elizabeth II, rather than the Pope.
+It is pronounced “see of ee”.

-Innit – is short for isn’t it and has become infamous for being street talk
+Innit – is short for “isn’t it” and has become infamous slang.

-Indie – refers to rock music that is not released by a major label and is independent
+Indie – refers to rock music that is not released by a major label but independently.

 Prob – can be short for problem and probably.

-Ta – is short for thank you and is popular across the UK, especially in the north of England.
+Ta – is short for thank you and is popular across the UK, especially in the north of Britain.